tobinbradley/tobinbradley/README.md

-## Hi, I'm Tobin 👋

 <img align="right" src="https://raw.githubusercontent.com/tobinbradley/tobinbradley/master/img/drawing.svg" alt="how did i end up outside?" width="300px">

+# Hi, I'm Tobin 👋

 I’m a writer, designer, developer and speaker.
 I work for Mecklenburg County GIS in North Carolina USA, where I do a bit of everything, from sysadmin and database admin to software design and development to strategic planning and architecture.
 My most popular Github projects are [Dirt](https://github.com/tobinbradley/dirt-simple-postgis-http-api), a Node.js API for interacting with PostgreSQL/PostGIS, and [GeoPortal](https://github.com/tobinbradley/Mecklenburg-County-GeoPortal), an easy to use local government mapping and data portal.

 If you want to see what I'm up to, check out my blog [Fuzzy Tolerance](http://fuzzytolerance.info) or follow me on Twitter [@fuzzytolerance](twitter.com/fuzzytolerance).
 I also make videos you can find on my [YouTube channel](https://www.youtube.com/channel/UCnWMEbT0UVt2ne9sMwQ3TAg).

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on GeoPortal improvements and a PostgreSQL ETL tool written in Node.js
-- 🌱 I’m currently learning more about UI design.
+- 🌱 I’m currently learning more about QGIS Cartography and UI design
 - 💬 Ask me about Vue, Svelte, Mapbox GL, Postgres, PostGIS, Linux
 - 📝 I regulary write articles on [http://fuzzytolerance.info/](http://fuzzytolerance.info/)
 - 📫 How to reach me: [@fuzzytolerance](twitter.com/fuzzytolerance)
-- ⚡ Fun fact: I've been playing the guitar for 30+ years and I still suck at it, which has to be some kind of record.
+- ⚡ Fun fact: I've been playing the guitar for 30+ years and I still suck at it, which has to be some kind of record